stvliu/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                 Data point is a key-value pair that your device telemetry messages contain.
 For example, the message <i>{"temperature":42, "humidity": 60}</i> contains two data points.
-                Each ThingsBoard Cloud subscription plan has a maximum number of data points that can be sent from all your devices per month.
+                Each GridLinks云服务 subscription plan has a maximum number of data points that can be sent from all your devices per month.
                 There are other <a href="/products/paas/subscription/" target ="blank">important parameters</a> of the subscription.
                 </p>
             </div>